celo-org/celo-monorepo/packages/docs/getting-started/glossary.md

 Proof of Stake
 : The system that determines the participants in a Byzantine Fault Tolerant consensus mechanism.
 [Celo's Proof of Stake mechanism](../celo-codebase/protocol/proof-of-stake/README.md) permits accounts to convert units of Celo Gold into Locked Gold then vote for Validator Groups, such that an election held at the end of every epoch selects a new set of validators for the following epoch.

-Reserve
-: Generally, the assets that are collateral for one or more stablecoins.
-In Celo, the Reserve combines on-chain holdings of Celo Gold with a basket of other cryptocurrencies held at exchanges.

 Savings Circle
 : A common practice in societies without easy access to banking (source); a peer-to-peer savings and loan group.